yeswanth/gatsby-source-google-sheets/README.md

 This is a fork of the now unmaintained [brandonmp/gatsby-source-google-sheets](https://github.com/brandonmp/gatsby-source-google-sheets/).
 We've [tried to get in touch](https://github.com/brandonmp/gatsby-source-google-sheets/issues/46) with the original author without success.
 Thanks @brandonmp for a great plugin.

-This fork fixes some problems with the original and unmaintained version, especially [TypeError: Cannot read property 'worksheets' of undefined #45](https://github.com/brandonmp/gatsby-source-google-sheets/issues/45).
+This fork fixes some problems with the original and unmaintained version, especially support for Sheets v4 API since the [v3 is deprecated](https://cloud.google.com/blog/products/g-suite/migrate-your-apps-use-latest-sheets-api).
 It also supports newer versions of Gatsby.

 We will actively maintained this plugin since we use it ourselves 🙂

 ## Why?